Easy Fudge Recipe

 Step 1: Prepare your pan and boil the ingredients

-Line two 13×9-in. pans with foil, greasing the foil with 4 teaspoons butter.
+Line two 13×9-inch pans with foil, greasing the foil with 4 teaspoons of butter.

 In a heavy Dutch oven, combine sugar, milk, salt and the remaining butter.
 Bring to a boil over medium heat, stirring constantly.
 Cook, without stirring, until a candy thermometer reads 234°F (soft-ball stage).

 Next, remove the mixture from the heat.
 Stir in the chopped German chocolate and the chocolate chips until smooth.
 Fold in the marshmallow creme, pecans and vanilla.
 Spread the combined mixture into prepared pans.